remotesynth/pluginSampleApp/README.md

 		</button>
 1. Save the file.
 1. Open js/app.js in AppBuilder.
-1. First, let's create the controller `PluginCtrl` that was specified for this view by adding the following lines in between the current `.config()` and `.run()` blocks:
+1. Find the `PluginCtrl` for this view.
+It looks like this:

 		.controller('PluginCtrl', function($scope, $state) {
 		})
-1. Take the sample code from the [BarcodeScanner page] and place it within our controller, defining it as `openBarcode` within our `$scope`:
+1. Take the sample code from the [BarcodeScanner page](http://plugins.telerik.com/cordova/plugin/barcodescanner) and place it within the `PluginCtrl` controller, defining it as `openBarcode` within our `$scope`:

 		// open the barcode scanner
     	$scope.openBarcode = function() {